aksellsor/tools/readme.md

 });
 ```

-## Check if an element is in the viewport
+## Check if an element is visible in the viewport
 ```js
 const isInViewport = function (ele) {
     const rect = ele.getBoundingClientRect();